megaconfidence/confidence.sh/content/blog/rust-memory-management-ownership/index.md

 	}
 	return (total, numbers);
 } //out of scope, but numbers can't be deallocated because it is returned
-	//rather, numbers is moved to the callign scope
+	//rather, numbers is moved to the calling scope

 fn main() {
     println!("{:?}", sum_numbers()); //main takes ownership of numbers